Massolari/reddit_to_telegram/README.md

   }
 ]
 ```
-4. Add your Telegram bot to the channels you want to bridge
+4. Add your Telegram bot as an admin to the channels you want to bridge
 5. Run the script: `gleam run`